Jair Bolsonaro: Federal deputy for Rio de Janeiro (1991–2018)

-In the 1990 elections Bolsonaro was elected a federal deputy for the Christian Democratic Party.
+In the 1990 Brazilian parliamentary election Bolsonaro was elected a federal deputy for the Christian Democratic Party.
 He served seven consecutive terms, from 1991 to 2018.
-He has been affiliated with several other political parties over the years.
-In 2014 he was the congressman who gained the most votes in Rio de Janeiro, with 465,000.
+He was affiliated with several other political parties over the years.
+In 2014, he was the congressman who gained the most votes in Rio de Janeiro, with 465,000.

 Bolsonaro's name was listed on the "Lista de Furnas", a list detailing a corruption and money laundering scheme involving the state-owned electricity company, Eletrobras Furnas.
 He received housing assistance for deputies who do not have residences in the capital Brasília, despite having an apartment in the southwest of the city.
-He has later admitted that he considers this practice of his "immoral".
+H later admitted that he considers this practice of his "immoral".
 He has also been accused of engaging in fuel allowance fraud.

 In his 27 years of service in the National Congress, Bolsonaro put forward one constitutional amendment and at least 171 bills, two of which became law.
 Bolsonaro, who claimed to be persecuted by the left-wing parties, said most congressmen do not vote according to their agenda, but "by who the author of the bill is".

 In January 2018 he abandoned the Social Christian Party and switched to the Social Liberal Party (PSL).
 After his arrival, the PSL adopted conservative and right-wing positions, and its social liberal group Livres announced its departure from the PSL.

 Presidential campaign (2018)

-On 22 July 2018 the PSL nominated Bolsonaro for president in the 2018 election.
+On 22 July 2018, the PSL nominated Bolsonaro for president in the 2018 election.
 The Brazilian Labour Renewal Party also endorsed him.
 His coalition name was "Brazil above everything, God above everyone" (Brasil acima de tudo, Deus acima de todos).
 Though contested by two lawsuits, the Superior Electoral Court of Brazil deferred them and his candidacy was made official on 6 August.
 In August Bolsonaro announced that Antônio Hamilton Mourão, a retired army general, would be his running mate.